SarthakMakhija/tech-lessons-posts/content/en/blog/many_flavors_of_networking_io/index.md

 Each approach offers unique advantages and drawbacks, and by constructing a server for each approach, we'll gain a deeper understanding of their strengths and weaknesses.

-Throughout this exploration, we'll delve into concepts like **blocking vs non-blocking operations**, **threading strategies**, and **event loops**, equipping you to choose the most suitable approach for your specific networking needs.

 ### Overview of our TCP Server

-Our TCP server operates on messages encoded using the [protobuf](https://protobuf.dev/) format, specifically the `KeyValueMessage`.
+Our TCP server operates on messages encoded using the [protobuf](https://protobuf.dev/) format, specifically the [KeyValueMessage](https://github.com/SarthakMakhija/many-flavors-of-networking-io/blob/main/single_thread_blocking_io/proto/key_value_message.proto).
 These messages can be either "put" requests to update the key-value store (an abstraction layer acting like a giant map) or "get" requests to retrieve a value associated with a specific key.

 Regardless of the message type, the server processes the request, performs the appropriate operation on the store, and transmits a response message back over the network.
+[Store](https://github.com/SarthakMakhija/many-flavors-of-networking-io/tree/main/single_thread_blocking_io/store) is an abstraction over Golang's map.

 The message format itself includes fields for the key, value, message type ("put" or "get"), and a status code.
 Status code is used in the response messages. `KeyValueMessage` is represented with the following proto format: